 L.reuteri yogurt requires a long fermentation.
 After 12 hours in the maker the milk will have turned to yogurt but much more time fermenting is necessary to generate the bacterial counts that Dr Davis desires for therapeutic benefits.
 He recommends that L. reuteri yogurt ferment for 30 to 36 hours.
 The digital timer on the Luvele pure yogurt maker makes this long incubation stress free and can be set over 2 incubations.
 Set the first, at the maximum ‘24 hour’ setting, then when the timer goes off, simply reset the maker for another 6 - 12 hours.
 Then refrigerate.

-Choose organic milk, that is free of hormones and antibiotics.
-For thickest results also choose high fat, full cream, milk.
-Do not use skim or low-fat milk varieties.
-The original method recommends organic half-and-half cow’s milk.
-(Half-and-half is a blend of equal parts whole milk and cream and has a 10 - 18% fat content.)
+Dr Davis’s method recommends ‘half-and-half’ cow’s milk.
+Half-and-half (also known as ‘half cream’ in the UK) is a blend of equal parts whole milk and cream and has a 10 - 18% fat content.
 If half-and-half is not available in your country, we have explored other options:

 1. You can make your own creamy blend by combining organic full cream milk with 100% organic pure cream.
 Be sure to watch out for added ingredients in the cream though.
 Cream can often have thickeners added which may interfere with the fermentation process.
 For smooth results we recommend ¾ milk to ¼ cream.
 See our results below.